 CMC member the Initiative for a Mine-Free Turkey works to garner domestic support for the Convention on Cluster Munitions.

-In March 2009, Turkey stated that it is “not making use of cluster munitions” and officials have since continued to affirm that Turkey has not and does not use cluster munitions.
-There is some evidence to indicate cluster munitions may have been used at least once in the past, in 1994.
+In March 2009, Turkey informed the Monitor that it is “not making use of cluster munitions.”
+Since then, officials continued to affirm that Turkey has not and does not use cluster munitions.
+There is some evidence to indicate cluster munitions were used at least once in the past, in 1994.

 A United States (US) Department of State cable from February 2008 made public by Wikileaks in May 2011, states that “there exists a de facto moratorium on the use of cluster munitions by the Turkish armed forces [but] Turkey’s military doctrine continues to call for the use of cluster munitions in the event of an ‘all out war.’”